Waste and circular economy

 We have established cross-functional sustainability workstreams for all our product categories, which are using life cycle assessments to better understand the end-to-end waste footprints and identify opportunities to reduce them.
 This means being smarter in how we design our products and packaging, using less plastic and more recyclable materials, and supporting our consumers with responsible disposal.

 To support consumers with responsible disposal, we have implemented ‘drop the pod’ pilot schemes in France, Mexico and the UK for consumers to return their e-liquid pods.
-By the end of 2021, we are aiming to have take-back schemes in place in all markets where our vapour and tobacco heating products are available.
+By the end of 2021, take-back schemes were implemented in 100% of our 26 vapour markets and 100% of our 21 THP markets.

 Reducing waste in our operations